AdamCraven/Capture/README.md

 #### The capture interface

-The interface isn't forced in capture.
 To create an object that works with capture you can define an 'init' function and multiple 'onEVENT\_TYPE' objects, where EVENT\_TYPE can be any valid jQuery event (e.g. mouseover) or a custom event.
 Example;

 	{
 		init : function(options, moreOptions) {